News & Resources

 What is an extended warranty?

-Often when you purchase a product, you will receive a complimentary manufacturer’s warranty.
-Extended warranties are available from your credit card provider to extend the manufacturer’s warranty, which provides the consumer with additional coverage.
+Often when you purchase a product, you will receive a complimentary manufacturer’s warranty, which protects the consumer from having to pay for product defects and malfunctions for a short window of time.
+Extended warranties are available from your credit card provider to extend the existing manufacturer’s warranty.
 If you purchase a product that doesn’t have a manufacturer’s warranty, an extended warranty will not apply.

 How does extended warranty coverage work on your credit card?

-When the manufacturer’s warranty on your product expires, the extended warranty from your credit card provider will kick in.
-The extent of additional coverage depends on the credit card provider.
-Also, the extended warranty will only cover the same components of the product as the original manufacturer’s warranty included.
-Manufacturer’s warranties usually cover the cost of flaws or defects resulting from factory installation.
+When the manufacturer’s warranty on your product expires, the extended warranty offered by your credit card kicks in.
+The extent of additional coverage offered depends on the credit card.
+Also, the extended warranty will only cover the same components of the product included in the original manufacturer’s warranty.

-To help you understand, here’s an example.
-If you purchase a cellphone with a CIBC Aventura® Visa Infinite Privilege* Card and the battery is faulty, a manufacturer’s warranty would typically cover the cost.
 However, let’s say your manufacturer’s warranty only lasts one year.
-Then a year and a half later, your phone battery breaks.
-At this point, your credit card may provide financial assistance through their extended warranty because the manufacturer’s warranty expired.
-For example, CIBC’s Extended Protection offers cardholders triple the term of the original warranty for up to two additional years.
+A year and a half later, your phone battery breaks down.
+At this point, your credit card provides financial assistance through their extended warranty because the manufacturer’s warranty expired.
+The BMO CashBack World Elite* Mastercard*, for example, offers two years of warranty.

-Some extended warranties are not limited to the items you purchase for yourself.
-The CIBC Extended Protection also covers gifts you have bought for others.
-The specific offerings will vary by the credit card issuer and may have different terms and conditions that apply.
+Some extended warranties are not limited to only items you purchase for yourself.
+They also cover gifts you have bought for others.
+The specific offerings will vary by the credit card issuer and may have different terms and conditions.

 What is purchase protection?